KH3-Modding-Org/OpenKH3Modding/uProject and Engine Installation.md

 # uProject and Engine Installation Instructions

-### See 1 for standard install, 2 for install along with Github desktop to allow for easy updates.
+### See option 1 for standard install, option 2 for install along with Github desktop to allow for easy updates.
+Be sure to follow the prerequisites.
 See 3 for troubleshooting.

+I highly recommend following option 2, as you can update with the click of a button and updates will only download changed files.
+Further, you can even backup your project to a private branch of the uproject.
+Only you and those you add as collaborators can access a private branch, and if your harddrive is ever lost, or you lose/break a file, you can always revert to an old commit and restore it!

 ## Prerequisites